 Sign-ups for the sorting parties will be announced in July and all active duty spouse or active duty volunteers will receive a free gown at the Giveaway.

-The Ball Gown Giveaway will be on September 29, 2017 and registration will be announced a month prior on our website and Facebook.
+The Ball Gown Giveaway date is coming soon and registration will be announced a month prior on our website and Facebook.

 This Christmas program matches San Diego County businesses, civic organizations and community members with junior enlisted families needing help during the holiday season.
 Secret Santa provides the community with an unique opportunity to personally give back to Camp Pendleton's military families.
 We are grateful to our community sponsors providing toys and bicycles in order to make our family's Christmas possible.